 There are three important things to look for in a blog host.

-- Security: Does the blog host have a good track record when it comes to protecting your blog from hackers, malware, DDOS attacks etc?
+- Security: Does the blog host have a good track record in protecting your blog from hackers, malware, DDOS attacks, etc?

 - Scalability: As your blog grows, will the hosting scale with your needs?

 - Customer Service: When you have issues with your blog, will the host provide quick solutions?

 For the most part, you are in good hands as long as you can check all of the above.

 What blog hosting plan should I signup for?

 You will be hosting one personal WordPress blog.
 Even the most basic hosting plan will allow you to do that, such as Shared Hosting.